astropy/astroplan/docs/tutorials/iers.rst

 stochastic changes in Earth's moment of inertia and slowly acting tidal forces.

-For this reason, there is a time system that keeps track of seconds like an atomic clock, UTC, and one that matches up with the Earth's rotation, UT1.
+For this reason, there is a time system that keeps track of seconds like an atomic clock, TAI, a more commonly used one that works like an atomic clock with a varying offset of some integer number of seconds, UTC, and one that matches up with the Earth's rotation, UT1.
 The difference between UT1 and UTC is constantly changing as the Earth's rotation changes and as leap seconds get added to UTC to compensate.

 In order to accurately predict the apparent position of a celestial object from the Earth, for example in altitude and azimuth coordinates, one needs to know